Ruth ByrnePhD student, Associate Lecturer

 Historians increasingly have access to huge amounts of textual data.
 My research explores the potential of interdisciplinary methods as means of approaching the ever-growing digital archive.

-My thesis uses corpus linguistics; the machine-assisted analysis of language in very large bodies of text, to examine attitudes towards immigrants and refugees in nineteenth century newspapers.
-It is part of an ESRC Studentship in collaboration with the British Library.
+My thesis uses corpus linguistics; the machine-assisted analysis of language in very large bodies of text, to examine the language of migration in nineteenth century newspapers.
+I focus specifically upon representations of 'aliens' and refugees.
+The research is part of an ESRC Studentship in collaboration with the British Library.
 Their vast digital collections give us an insight into the shifting language of immigration and refuge in Victorian Britain.

 Affiliated with CASS (Corpus Approaches to the Social Sciences)